Susan Reynolds Whyte

 Regionally, I have done fieldwork in Tanzania, Kenya, and most extensively in Uganda.

-- Lifeworlds and situated concerns: pragmatics and management of uncertainty in everyday life and social relations
+- Lifeworlds and the pursuit of well-being: long term fieldwork in Uganda on pragmatics and management of uncertainty in situations of everyday life and relations to family/significant others; life course, time and inter-subjectivity

 - Changing human security: response to transformative historical events such as the AIDS epidemic and armed conflict in Africa